tigerfarm/tfptaskrouter/README.md

 ### Configure your TaskRouter Workspace

-A task begins with a caller being added into a Workspace's Workflow.
+A task begins with a caller being added into a workspace's workflow.
-The Workflow puts the caller into a Task Queue which is a voice queue.
+The workflow puts the caller into a task queue which is a voice queue.
-The Workflow finds a Worker to take the call that is in the queue.
+The workflow finds a worker to take the call that is in the queue.

-A Worker can set their Activities availablity status.
+A worker can set their activity availablity status.
-A Worker has attributes to match them to one or more Task Queues.
+A worker has attributes to match them to one or more task queues.

 Go to the [TaskRouter dashboard](https://www.twilio.com/console/taskrouter/dashboard):

 Create a Workspace, and set:
 - Name: writers.

-Create a TaskQueue for callers, and set:
+Create a Task Queue for callers, and set:
-- TaskQueue Name to: support.
+- Task Queue Name to: support.
 - Max Reserved Workers: 1.
 - Queue expression: skills HAS "support".
-- Note, workers that have support call skills("skills":["support"]) will be ask to take calls in this queue.
+- Note, workers that have support call skills: "skills":["support"], will be asked to take calls in this queue.

 Create a Workflow, and set:
 - Friendly Name: support.
 - Assignment Callback, Task Reservation Timeout: 10.
 This gives the worker 10 seconds to accept the reservation before TaskRouter sets them to unavailable, and asks another worker to accept the call reservation.
+Note, this value can be overridden in the web application.
 - Default queue: support.

 Create a Worker, and set:
 - Name: dave.
 - Attributes to: {"skills":["support"],"contact_uri":"+16505551111"}.
 Replace 16505551111, with your mobile phone number.
-This is the number that TaskRouter will use to call the worker.
+This is the number that TaskRouter will use to call you, the worker.

-View Your TaskRouter Worker Activities:
+View your Worker Activities options:
 - Offline, cannot be assigned a task
 - Available(online) to be assign a task
 - Unavailable, the worker is working on a task